HoaxParagon/ESP32Marauder/README.md

 ## Getting Started
 VERY IMPORTANT, follow along with the directions exactly or this won't compile.
 The program is held together by a hope and a prayer.
+you'll need to select the t-display s3 board under boards.
+Not everything works right now, but I am working on it.

 Download the [latest release](https://github.com/justcallmekoko/ESP32Marauder/releases/latest) of the firmware.

 Check out the project [wiki](https://github.com/justcallmekoko/ESP32Marauder/wiki) for a full overview of the ESP32 Marauder